Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Packet-Capture-Replay/README.md

 24. Replaying packets to the network

 # how does this work?
 lock this down and make this a secure FTP server, not the clear plain text one. >> Yeah, because this stuff crossing the wire, us being able to see that, well, think about if we were an attacker and they were able to see this information.
 Opens up to what we call replay type of attacks.
 This could be just reusing this password and username.
 Maybe it's a session token, you grab that out of the air and now you're using that.
-Pass the has kind of attacks as well.
+Pass the hash kind of attacks as well.

 25. $ sudo tcpreplay -i eth1 test-cap.pcap           # Test file from earlier example